PRIMATES &

 The cells that you remove are those that show your age and make you less attractive.

-Grouping four fingers together to superficiallly groom your skin goes four times faster than using single finger strokes (see below).
+Grouping four fingers together to superficially groom your skin goes four times faster than using single-finger strokes (see below).

 Though this stroke resembles scratching, it is much slower and you apply less pressure on your skin.

-• Rake the skin with your nail, while moving your hand to cover all the area you want to groom.
+Rake your skin with your nail, while moving your hand to cover all the area you want to groom.

-• Put very little pressure on your nail, its passage on the skin is enough to dislodge dead skin cells.
+Put very little pressure on your nail; its passage on the skin should be just enough to dislodge dead skin cells.

 You can double the speed of your grooming by using both hands.

-• Most of the time, the hands are held close together and go back and forth as a synchronized pair.
+You'll get better results by placing your hands close together and moving them back and forth jointly as a synchronized pair.

 Since your body is symmetrical, it makes sense to groom similar locations on both sides at the same time.